qcri/datacivilizer2/README.md

 npm install topological-sort
 ```

-2. You need to have a working version of Matlab (tested with R2019a).
+2. You need to have a working version of Matlab (tested with R2019a and R2018).

+3. You need the MATLAB Engine API for Python: [Get Started with MATLAB Engine API for Python](https://www.mathworks.com/help/matlab/matlab-engine-for-python.html?s_tid=CRUX_lftnav)

+4. You need all the Matlab packages emploied in the MATLAB scripts.
+	- an easy way to check if all the packages are installed is to run the scripts from Matlab first (with small test data), there it will be possible to install missing ones.

 ### Run the Node.js server:
 ```